perspectivesonatheme/patterns/Core/Integration.md

 - monolithic source code repositories vs repository-per-project
 - inline styling and templating vs separation of html, js, css
 - snapshots vs deltas for things like version control, data updates, etc
-- double-wide tires on semis vs two single-wide
+- double-wide tires ("super singles") on semis vs two single-wide
+- summer/winter tires vs all season
 - hotels vs airbnb
 - subtitles: baked into picture vs superimposed
 - when importing words from another language: whether to map that word's spelling, pronunciation, etc to the target language, or keep those things unchanged from the source language